Being a firefighter was not just a job for Rick; it was a calling that continued the family legacy of his father.

 He sometimes doubted whether he was a good dad, but to us there was no question.
 He was the best dad we could ever ask for.
 He taught us to be kind, work hard, and have a caring heart.
 To me, that is the best thing a dad could teach his kids.
 He wanted us to go into the world and spread kindness, and we try to be just like him.

 He had so much he wanted to do with his children—teach them, watch them fall in love, and welcome their spouses into the family.
 He won’t have that opportunity.
 That is why Rick’s name being added to this memorial means so much to our family.
 This is a place his children and future grandchildren can see that his sacrifices to serve his community mattered.
-Rick will never be forgotten.
+Rick mattered and will never be forgotten.